mehedihasanhasib/event-management-system/README.md

 3. Create a database with the same name provided in the `config/database.php` file and import the provided database schema (`database.sql`) into MySQL (if face any error change database collation to `utf8mb4_general_ci` or `utf8mb4_unicode_ci`).

-4. Open a terminal in the project root folder and start a local server by running the following command:
+4. Open a terminal in the project root directory and start a local server by running the following command:

    ```bash
    php -S localhost:8000 -t public